-The reason why you can’t find concrete suggestions is because you need to create something niche specific.
+The reason why you can’t find concrete suggestions is that you need to create something niche specific.
 For example, engaging content for gardening tips differs greatly from engaging content for gaming tips.

 Content marketing leaders experience 7.8 times more site traffic than non-leaders

 Engaging content means that it can deliver what the readers expect.
 So, if you’re creating something for entertainment, it needs to be entertaining and if you’re creating tutorials, they need to be precise, simplified and in no way ambiguous.
 This is why people insist on using high-quality photos, videos or infographics as a part of their content because it’s easier to provide examples and demonstrate concepts using visual aids.

 When it comes to word count, you’ve probably heard that written content should have roughly between 1,500 and 2,000 words.
 However, your content needs to be insightful above all, and higher or lower word count does not determine its insightfulness.